4A Games: Expansion

-On 12 May 2014, amidst the Russo-Ukrainian war, 4A Games announced that they were to expand by opening a new studio in and moving their headquarters to Sliema, Malta to allow for easier operations inside the European Union.
+On 12 May 2014, amidst the Russo-Ukrainian war, 4A Games announced that it was to expand by opening a new studio in and moving its headquarters to Sliema, Malta to allow for easier operations inside the European Union.
 At the same time, the Kyiv studio became separately owned and continued to operate for Eastern European operations.
 It kept the 4A Games name, operating as 4A Games Ukraine until February 2025, when it was rebranded as Reburn, while the original company continued to operate as 4A Games Limited.
 After the release of the Metro Exodus DLCs, 4A Games Limited opened a second studio in Kyiv.

 4A Games Limited was acquired by Saber Interactive under the Embracer Group for approximately in August 2020.
 The publisher of the Metro series, Deep Silver, was already a part of the Embracer Group via Koch Media, making the acquisition a "sensible one" for both groups.

 Prior to the Russian invasion of Ukraine in February 2022, Saber Interactive stated that all employees at 4A's Kyiv studio can relocate to other Saber-owned companies abroad if they choose to.
 Like other Ukrainian video game studios, it became involved in the campaign to organize funds and support for Ukraine.

 In March 2024, Saber Interactive was sold to Beacon Interactive, a new company from Saber co-founder Matthew Karch.
 Many of the studios under Saber, including 4A Games, were not included in the sale.
 Embracer will retain the rights to the Metro series through its Plaion subsidiary.

 Technology

-Oles Shishkovtsov and Oleksandr Maksimchuk split from the development of S.T.A.L.K.E.R because that "its inherent inability to be multi-threaded, the weak and error-prone networking model, and simply awful resource and memory management which prohibited any kind of streaming or simply keeping the working set small enough for 'next-gen' consoles" along with its "terrible text-based scripting", which he explained led to the delays in the original game.
+Oles Shishkovtsov and Oleksandr Maksimchuk split from the development of S.T.A.L.K.E.R because of "its inherent inability to be multi-threaded, the weak and error-prone networking model, and simply awful resource and memory management which prohibited any kind of streaming or simply keeping the working set small enough for 'next-gen' consoles" along with its "terrible text-based scripting", which he explained led to the delays in the original game.

 There have been accusations that the 4A Engine is a modified version of the X-Ray engine used in the S.T.A.L.K.E.R series, instead of an original development.
 4A denied the accusations.
 Shishkovtsov also noted that porting the original engine to consoles would have proved extremely difficult.